 This billing model involves billing for access to individual features that are either purchased as an extension to a freemium model or on top of a tiered plan.
 These can take the form of one-off payments or subscriptions payments, depending on the capabilities of the added on feature.

 The video call platform Zoom, for example, offer the purchase of individual features on top of the freemium version of their product and also offer ‘optional add-on plans’ on top of their tiered billing plans.

 This is the billing model that offers both one-off payments and subscription plans to attract different customer personas.
 A consumption-based project tool like Renderforest, for example, attracts custom from both professional designers and hobbyists and so offers a range of different billing options to capture the broad spectrum of interested potential customers.

-Users have the option to use the freemium model, subscribe to a plan or pay per product, depending on their own usage requirements, a technique that can greatly improve a company’s reach when catering to a large customer base.
-It’s valuable to consider whether your product would benefit from the creation of your own hybrid model, so you can assemble an optimised billing model from tried and tested parts.
+Users have the option to use the freemium model, subscribe to a plan, or pay per product, depending on their own usage requirements, a technique that can greatly improve a company’s reach when catering to a large customer base.
+It’s valuable to consider whether your product would benefit from the creation of your own hybrid model, so you can assemble an optimized billing model from tried and tested parts.